mcnuttandrew/color-buddy/README.md

 Use: should point to localhost:5147 if all is well

-## POST REFACTOR TODOs
+TODO

-- remove ColorWrap
+- remove extra properties from the color object
+- is the debugger on the customization pane working?